guiopen/floripa-weather/README.md

 # floripa-weather
 A small api + frontend that displays the temperature and wind speed of Florianópolis.
-This project was created for a technical challenge for internship.
-Below is a step-by-step of how you can run it along with the project documentation.
+This project was created as a technical challenge for internship.
+Below are the step-by-step instructions to run it along with the project documentation.

 ### How to run
 1 - Install the necessary python modules **flask** and **requests**, you can install them with 'pip install flask' and 'pip install requests'